saraslee/train-me/README.md

 If a button of a certain color is clicked, the device vocalizes the word.
 The user also has the ability to change the voice of the speaker.

 # soon to be added features
-Record your own voice and add your own features coming soon.
+Record your own voice and add your own commands coming soon.